m-ld/m-ld-website/src/topics/concurrency.md

 patterns:
   - concurrency
 summary: '<b>m-ld</b> offers an eventual consistency guarantee in principle.'
-date: 2020-05-01 # Used for sort order
+date: 2020-06-01 # Used for sort order
 ---
+Any clone operation may be occurring concurrently with operations on other clones.
+Transaction operations combine to realise the final convergent state of every clone.

+A helpful way to think about this, is to consider any gathering of human beings with an information goal; like a conference.
+At any moment, each participant could be receiving information or formulating information, or frequently, both.
+There could be multiple channels along which information flows.
+But ideally, everyone will eventually converge on the same set of information. **m-ld** applies this model to the information stored in clones.

+...

-**m-ld** makes a strong distinction between data *consistency* and *integrity*.
+**m-ld** makes a distinction between data *consistency* and *integrity*.

-"Consistency" is meant slightly more broadly than the 'C' in the [CAP&nbsp;theorem](https://people.eecs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf) (conceived by Eric Brewer in 2000), as the property that *there could be a hypothetical single data store for the domain, and if no new updates are made, eventually all clones would report the same last updated value as this store*.
+"Consistency" is meant slightly more broadly than the 'C' in the [CAP&nbsp;theorem](https://people.eecs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf) conceived by Eric Brewer in 2000.

-**A m-ld domain is *eventually consistent*, with the guarantee that, in the absence of updates and network partitions, all clones will have the same data (will *converge*).**
+**m-ld guarantees *eventual consistency*.
+In the absence of updates and network partitions, all clones will report the same data (will *converge*).**

+Another viewpoint is to posit a hypothetical single data store for the domain.
+If no new updates are made, eventually all clones' responses to any query would be indistinguishable from the responses from this store.

 "Integrity" is meant as adherence of the domain data to a set of semantic rules
 like: